GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 2. Click on your domain name.

-3. Click on "DS data", which will display "Keys from nameservers."
+3. Click on "DS data", which displays "Keys from nameservers."

 4. Click the "Publish" button to the right of the key you want to publish.